Community Impact Grant Program

 The intent of this program is to respond to local priority needs as established through the United Way Community Needs process, including: education, income and health.

-The application process for 2018-2019 will open in December of 2017.
-For more information on how to apply please contact Kelsea Farinholt at firstname.lastname@example.org.
+United Way is currently accepting letters of intent.
+For more information on how to apply please contact Kelsea Watson at firstname.lastname@example.org.

 Applicants must meet the following criteria to be considered for funding: